MrHate/jwbind/README.md

 ### Client view
 ![client-view](http://assets.processon.com/chart_image/5ffed9cfe401fd661a3d2542.png)

 One of the jwbind output files is the class header.
 As shown below, it hides as much as possible implementation details behind the wrapper.
-Run `make test && cd out,` and you'll find it.
+Run `make test && cd out`, and you'll find it.

 ```c++
 #include "simple.h"